PlayFab/gsdk/UnrealPlugin/README.md

 This plugin offers both a Blueprint API and a C++ API.
 The Blueprint API still requires your Unreal Project to be a C++ project, and will not work on a Blueprint only project.
 If it is currently a Blueprint only project, then you need to convert to a C++ project beforehand, before adding the plugin.

-**The implementation has been tested for the following versions: 4.26, 4.27, 5 - early access and 5 - official release.**
+**The implementation has been tested for the following versions: 4.26, 4.27, 5.0 and, 5.1.**

 The sample game these instructions were created with was called ThirdPersonMP, so replace anywhere you see that with your game name.